 - Camp Service: Within Bauercrest, the CIs are expected to take an active role in maintaining the cleanliness and appearance of our campus.
 Regular responsibilities include trash pickup (during morning cleanup), setup and cleanup for some camp activities, and lighter landscape and maintenance work.
 The CIs also select a group project as a permanent contribution to camp.

 - Community Service: Bauercrest also aims to serve the local and greater communities.
 Working with the Amesbury town offices, public health, public safety, and area businesses, we have co-developed projects for CIs to serve others.
 Such projects have included: shelter support, equipment/clothing donations, day camp outreach, and event hosting.
-In previous summers, CIs have also spent one day volunteering for the Pan-Mass Challenge, a bicycle race that benefits the Dana-Farber Cancer Institute.
+In previous summers, CIs have also spent one day volunteering for the Pan-Mass Challenge, a bike ride that benefits the Dana-Farber Cancer Institute.